PeterGilles/luxembourgish-vowel-classifier/README.md

 # Luxembourgish Vowel Classifier

+This is a proof of concept to train an acoustic classifier for vowels.
+The ultimate aim is to use this in an app to assess pronunciations of language learners.

 An AI-powered vowel classification web application for Luxembourgish using a fine-tuned HuBERT transformer model.
 This Streamlit application provides real-time vowel classification with multiple input methods.

 ## 🎯 Features